ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

   Each entry includes a ``name`` field specifying the variable name.
   The name should be in lowercase and should be prefixed with the collection name.
   Multiple variables can be listed for the same option.
-  The last variable in the list takes precedence if multiple are set.
+  The last set variable in the list takes precedence if multiple are set.
   Variables follow Ansible's variable precedence rules.
   This allows plugins to be configured via Ansible variables.